-At first, it seemed annoying, but now I really like that git uses a pager when it has to present something (e.g. a log or a diff) that is longer than your screen.
+At first it felt annoying, but now I really like that git uses a pager when it has to present something (e.g. a log or a diff) that is longer than your screen.
 Git even provides a built in option --color to show you a diff with helpful colors.
 I use this option all the time and made a shortcut dic for it with the following command

 git config --global alias.dic "diff --color"